itiel/min-vm/README.md

 So, *welcome to The Internet, have a look around*. :notes::sunglasses:

-## The VM :gear:
+## :gear: The VM

 [:construction: Some description]

-## The compiler :writing_hand:

-Technically an assembler, not a compiler, but it sounds *way cooler*. :sunglasses:

-### The instruction set :dna:
+### :dna: The Instruction Set

 By convention, instruction names are at least 2 and not more than 4 characters long.

-The following is a list of the instructions the assembler is (or will be) able to interpret.
+The following is a list of instructions the assembler is (or will be) able to interpret.

 <!---
  Opcode | Inst Name(s)     | Description
 --------+------------------+-------------------------------------------
+ 💤 No Operation
-  0x00  | nop, noop, nope, | No operation
+  0x00  | nop, noop, nope, | Do nothing
           np
- Data
+ 📝 Data
-  0x20  | load, loda, ld,  | Load value to a
+  0x20  | load, loda, lod, | Load value to a
-          lda
+          ld, lda
-  0x21  | ldb              | Load value to b
+  0x21  | lodb, ldb        | Load value to b
-  0x22  | ldc              | Load value to c
+  0x22  | lodc, ldc        | Load value to c
   0x23  | laa, ldaa        | Load data from a to a 0x24  | lab, ldab        | Load data from a to b 0x25  | lac, ldac        | Load data from a to c